zeyaddeeb/blog-source/content/posts/migrarion.md

 ---
 date: 2020-02-09
-title: "Migrating to Hugo from Jykell"
+title: "Go, in a Machine Learning Application..."
 ---

+A few years back, like almost all engineers, I installed [Golang](https://golang.org/) (Go), added `GOPATH` to my `.zshrc` and ran a couple `go run .` and `go build .` on simple programs like this:

+{{< highlight go >}}

+package main
+import "fmt"
+func main() {

+    fmt.Println("hello world")

+}
+{{< /highlight >}}

+At that point I was convinced that Go is __neat__, and figured I should explore more sometime.
+Every now and then, I looked at `terraform` or `docker` internals, which are all written in Go, so I could better understand how specific components worked.
+But I didn't really start my Go journey until this video processing project.

-Nearly six months ago, I found myself working on a project to consume video data in [Apache Kafka](https://kafka.apache.org/).
-The original service was written in [Python](https://www.python.org/).
+I found myself working on a project to consume video data in [Apache Kafka](https://kafka.apache.org/).
+I chose to develop the application in [Python](https://www.python.org/), which is my strong suit.

-Here is an example Kafka producer that sent video data to a topic:
+Here is a Python example of the Kafka producer that sent video data to a topic:

 {{< highlight python >}}
 from kafka import KafkaProducer